elixf7/Game-of-Thrones-Script-Generator/README.md

 ### Overview
 1. Introduction
-2. Processing the Text
+2. Loading the Text
 3. Analyzing the Script
+4. Processing the Characters
-4. Building the Model
+5. Building the Model
-5. Results
+6. Results
-6. Future Additions
+7. Future Additions

 ### Introduction